alex-ong/LaglessNESUSB/Software/README.md

 - (you need to get mkimage from somewhere (e.g. use Armbian), because it is not included in Lakka)
 - Reboot
 - Check with `cat /proc/cmdline`

-## Tutorial
-There is simple tutorial in [Tutorial](https://github.com/mcgurk/Arduino-USB-HID-RetroJoystickAdapter/tree/master/Tutorial) folder.
-We tried to make it as clear as possible, so even if you are not familiar with coding, you may can do modifications to it (example add a button).

 ## Misc